alexvking/Learning-Language-Classifier/readme.md

 classify will <b>automatically recognize the new mode</b> and it will be usable from the command line with the expected <code>--mode</code> switch.

+Also note that the reference system can be bolstered one document at a time by "training" it upon incorrect classification (see USAGE above).

 KNOWN ISSUES AND PLANNED IMPROVEMENTS
 -------------------------------------

+As of Version 0.7.0, classify has evolved into more of a proof of concept of simple machine learning than a tool focused on practical utility.
+Language recognition is generally very accurate due to the great training library provided, but subject and code recognition exist mostly as proofs of concept now.
+There are no immediate plans to bolster their training libraries, because it can now be done easily through the program itself.

+The next step is to add handling of new types within a mode.
+For instance, if one were to attempt and classify an Astronomy document, the user could tell classify that it was not one of the preexisting types, but rather a new one entirely.
+This would make it very fast to categorize a lot of different documents, particularly websites.

+Other issues (pre-0.7.0:)

 classify currently has no way of knowing if the supplied text is in English for the <code>--subject</code> option, so it may silently give wrong answers.